chaordic/ansible-azion/README.md

 # ansible-azion

-Ansible modules for manage resources on Azion REST API.
+Ansible modules for manage resources on Azion API.

 ## Requirements